Differences in encryption

 Due to the encryption, no data is sent to the "outside", e.g. to external services such as a calendar subscription or notifications via email / on the lock screen of a cell phone.
 In email notifications, only general information about the existence of the item, including reference to the extra encryption, and link (i.e. a redirect to the relevant location in Stackfield) is disclosed.

-Example: Email notification from an encrypted room
+Example: Email notification from an end-to-end encrypted room

 The global search may be a bit slower, since it does not run in one go due to the end-to-end encryption but in blocks.
 The speed depends on the local device and the amount of data.